skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 Table 1: Description of Prompt-Value Pairing During CycleCloud Initialization

-3 - Adding Storage Account Key to the Config File:
+3 - Add the storage account key to the config file:

 The command below will retrieve the storage account key: